-Crohn’s disease is most often diagnosed between the ages of 15 and 25.
-This period also happens to be the peak of a woman’s fertility.
+Crohn’s disease is usually diagnosed between the ages of 15 and 25 — the peak in a woman’s fertility.

-If you’re of childbearing age and have Crohn’s, you may wonder if pregnancy is a viable option.
-The good news is that women with Crohn’s are just as likely to get pregnant as those without Crohn’s.
+If you’re of childbearing age and have Crohn’s, you may wonder if pregnancy is an option.
+Women with Crohn’s are just as likely to get pregnant as those without Crohn’s.

-That said, scarring from pelvic surgery can inhibit fertility.
-This is especially true in cases of extreme procedures such as a total colectomy, a surgical removal of the large intestine.
+However, scarring from abdominal and pelvic surgery can inhibit fertility.
+This is especially true in cases of surgical procedures like partial or total colectomy — removing a part or all of the large intestine.

-Support your body by eating a nutritious, vitamin-rich diet.
+Eat a nutritious, vitamin-rich diet.
 Folic acid is especially important for pregnant women.
-It’s the synthetic form of folate, a B-vitamin found naturally in a variety of fruits and vegetables.
+It’s the synthetic form of folate, a B-vitamin found naturally in many fruits and vegetables.

-Folate helps build DNA and RNA, making it crucial for the early rapid cell division phase of pregnancy.
-It also protects the DNA from mutations that develop into cancer, and prevents anemia.
+Folate helps build DNA and RNA.
+This makes it crucial for the early rapid cell division phase of pregnancy.
+It also prevents anemia and protects DNA from mutations that can develop into cancer.